amhoba2014/polyglot-container/README.md

 	+ Golang (v1.22.2)
 	+ Rust (v1.83.0)
 * Provides a fast and disposable test and development environment
+* No `sudo` access is provided to the ubuntu user to keep security burdens high.

 ## Usage
 To use the Polyglot Container, follow these steps: